akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 128: Friday July 2, 2021

+**Pomodoros Completed**: 9

+**Today's Progress**: Completed flowchart for Tic Tac Toe, completed and implemented `joinor` method, working on PEDAC for other bonus features.

+**My Feelings**: I actually didn't mean to work this much but the flowchart work was time-consuming and yet seemed to move quickly.
+That really helped me get the algorithm sorted in my brain, although there are some areas where processes could be broken down into their own flowcharts.
+Will reassess that need as I get to those parts.

 ### Day 127: Thursday July 1, 2021

 **Pomodoros Completed**: 7